2bam/fotodumper/README.md

 # KEYS
 For protolog, use 'q' and 'w' to navigate the photos withouth the mouse!

+# ROBUSTNESS
+Sometimes connections time out.
+Sometimes the server says there's no user by that name.
+Sometimes it doesn't send the comments.
+In some pictures, pressing the left arrow sends you straight to the first photo.
+...but can be saved by another link, which sometimes _is also missing (sigh)..._
+If something gets stuck, you can Ctrl+C and continue from the last failed photo.

+I try to workaround all these weird behaviours.

+# AUTHORS

 http://armdz.com (Original author)

 http://2bam.com (This version's)

+## In memoriam: Bunny